 7. Ola – $3b:

 Ola is one of the world’s largest ride-sharing companies and India’s largest transportation network, serving more than 250 cities in India, Australia, New Zealand, and the United Kingdom.
-Ola service provides customers a wide range of products under one single umbrella — from everyday transportation services to super-luxury cars.
+Ola service provides customers with a wide range of products under one single umbrella — from everyday transportation services to super-luxury cars.
 As of March 2021, Ola is valued at about US$3 billion.

 Founded in Dec 2010 by Bhavish Aggarwal and Ankit Bhati, Ola’s goal is to make mobility more accessible to a billion people.
 While the road has not been without its challenges, they have delivered a super smooth ride to over 3 million users & $1.5m driver partners through their platform.